CalmDownKarm/sivareddydependencyparser/README.md

 [2] Nivre, Joakim, Johan Hall, and Jens Nilsson.
 "Maltparser: A data-driven parser-generator for dependency parsing."
 Proceedings of LREC.
 Vol. 6.
 2006.

 [3] Husain, Samar, Prashanth Mannem, Bharat Ram Ambati, and Phani Gadde.
 "The ICON-2010 tools contest on Indian language dependency parsing."
 Proceedings of ICON-2010 Tools Contest on Indian Language Dependency Parsing, ICON 10 (2010): 1-8.

+## Notes

+requires openjdk8
+also tested on 1.8.0_444
+openjdk version "1.8.0_212"
+OpenJDK Runtime Environment (build 1.8.0_212-8u212-b01-1~deb9u1-b01) OpenJDK 64-Bit Server VM (build 25.212-b01, mixed mode)

+python 2 currently.
+eventually will use 2to3 and extract this to a library so it doesn't kill your memory piece by piece.